google_counter

 Administration of dendritic cell vaccine in glioblastoma

-Step-by-Step Process of Dendritic Cell Therapy for Glioblastoma
+Step-by-Step Dendritic Cell Procedures for Glioblastoma

 2. The second step is a minimally invasive intervention.
 That is, a small amount of blood is collected from your peripheral vein – about 150-200 ml.
 The procedure is quick and painless.
 Actually, you can return to your normal activities immediately after.

 4. The dendritic vaccine creation stage involves training dendritic cells to recognize and fight cancer cells.
 The specialists carry out a liquid biopsy to find components of brain cancer cells in blood, use standard glioblastoma cells’ antigens, or fragments of the removed tumor tissue.
-The method is chosen based on your specific case, while finding fresh components of cancer cells in blood is typically the best option.
+The method is chosen based on your specific case, while finding fresh components of cancer cells in the blood is typically the best option.

 5. The personalized vaccine administration.
 The vaccine is administered intradermally or subcutaneously – all on an outpatient basis.